connorrrrrrr/reading-notes/coders_computer.md

 5. Brackets is a free text editor made by Adobe that is available across all platforms.
 Only supports HTML, CSS, and Javascript.
 6. Sublime Text 3 is a premium software that can be fully purchased for $70.
 Also has a free version.

+## Text Editors Vs. IDEs

+A text editor is a software that edits texts and manages files.
+An IDE (Integrated Development Enviroment) is a text editor, file manager, a compiler, and a debugger all in one.